 Buprenorphine (Buprenex, Subutex)

-Buprenorphine is classified as a partial opioid agonist, meaning it has both agonistic (activating) and antagonistic (blocking) effects.
+Buprenorphine is an opioid medication used to treat opioid use disorders (OUD).
+It is classified as a partial opioid agonist, meaning it has both agonistic (activating) and antagonistic (blocking) effects.
 Like methadone, buprenorphine activates opioid receptors but to a lesser degree when it attaches to opioid receptors.
 It also blocks other opioids, such as heroin or morphine, from attaching to the receptor.
 This limits their euphoria-producing abilities.

 Thus, freedom from withdrawal symptoms and the absence of intoxication diminish the compulsive drug-seeking behaviors characteristic of addiction.
 Additionally, buprenorphine has a ceiling effect (saturation has been reached).
 Which makes it less likely to cause respiratory depression and other side effects associated with opioid agonists.